OpenFactorioServerManager/factorio-server-manager/docker/README.md

 By default container will download the latest version of factorio.
 If you want to use specific version, you can change the value of `FACTORIO_VERSION=latest` variable in the `docker-compose.yaml` file.
+Every version can be used.
+Using `latest` will download the newest beta version.
+Using `stable` will download the newest stable version.

 ## Accessing the application

 Go to the domain specified in your `.env` file in your web browser.
-If running on localhost host access the application at http://localhost
+If running on localhost access the application at http://localhost

 ### First start

-When container starts it begins to dowload Factorio headless server archive, and only after that Factorio Server Manager server starts.
+When container starts it begins to download Factorio headless server archive, and only after that Factorio Server Manager server starts.
-So when Docker Compose writes
+So when docker-compose writes
 ```
 Creating factorio-server-manager ... done
 ```